Joey Gallo Player Props: Twins vs. Padres

 Joey Gallo At The Plate

-- He has hit a long ball in 23.1% of his games this year, and 7.9% of his plate appearances.
+- He has hit a home run in six games this season (22.2%), leaving the park in 7.6% of his trips to the dish.

-- In 23.1% of his games this year, Gallo has notched at least one RBI.
-In four of those games (15.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Gallo has driven in a run in six games this year (22.2%), including four games with more than one RBI (14.8%).
+He has also driven home three or more of his team's runs in three contests.

-- In 11 of 26 games this year, he has scored, including multiple runs once.
+- He has scored at least once 11 times this season (40.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.